datamaverickhq/bootcamp-checklist/README.md

-# Python Data Analyst checklist
+# Data Analyst Bootcamp checklist

-To create your Python Data Analyst checklist:
+To create your Data Analyst Bootcamp checklist:

 - Click the *Issues* tab